FatioSE/Kernel-PCA-DR/README.md

 Kafka was chosen as the mediator between the GGP(application that gonna create possible machine learning pipelines) and the consumers (applications that gonna evaluate the created pipelines)

-This project deployed Kafka using Docker, so, t
+This project deployed Kafka using Docker, so, the first step is to install Docker on your machine to make it work.